T-bar rows are one of the best back exercises out there.

 I also love this product because I use it for various landmine exercises.
 In particular, it’s a staple for all variations of landmine antirotations.

 The wide grip version helps you use, well, a wide grip.
 It’s not my first choice, because as I mentioned the back muscles don’t thrive off of a wide grip.
 However, it does target muscles like the rear delts more.

 My recommendation would be to make this your second t-bar row attachment if you’re trying to mix it up.
 None of the other attachments allow you to get that wide-grip.
 So if you’d like that to be in your programming, pick this one up.

 Of course, your attachment doesn’t really matter if you’re not doing the exercise right to begin with.
-So check out my t-bar row masterclass for exercise execution, common mistakes, variations, and more.
+So check out my article on t-bar rows for exercise execution, common mistakes, variations, and more.

 And if you like landmine training, and are looking for a barbell-only program to build muscle, burn fat, and bolster your strength, you can check out The Landmine Workout.